jwdunne/fun/README.md

   - [ ] `max`
   - [ ] `compare`
 - [ ] Consider FantasyLand compatibility
-- [ ] Research how modern, popular packages generate docs
+- [x] Research how modern, popular packages generate docs
+  - [ ] Set up Sphinx and ReadTheDocs
 - [ ] Consider using Haskell type defintions
 - [ ] Consider refactoring relations in terms of a single primitive of that type
 - [ ] Design a way to compose properties into laws.